tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 It can also be hard to win over business stakeholders, testers and developers.
 It's much more natural for people to accept the system is working a certain way if they see if running in it's entirety.
 Despite logical arguments that a decoupled testing approach can yield equivalent coverage, it's just human nature to accept the empirical over the intellectual argument.

 Introducing this stuff late in a project lifecycle is arguably less likely to succeed.
 If you've already got a slow and duplication heavy build, it's probably not the right technique for a quick fix.
 It takes sustained effort to get right and is easier to introduce right from the start of a new project.
-If you're willing to retrofit to an existing system, be prepared to rearchitect large parts of the system.
+If you're willing to retrofit to an existing system, be prepared to re-architect large parts of the system.